Home » Health & Safety Channel » Hydration Safety Center » Heat Illnesses - Risks

 Football Players At Greater Risk of Heat Illness

-According to the NCAA, over 100 football players died from heat stroke between 1960 and 2001.
-An August 2008 study by researchers at University of Florida says there are eight factors that make football players are especially vulnerable to heat illness.
+While deaths of football players from heat stroke are down (with only one during 2012-2013, compared to 5 in 2011 alone), eat stroke is an ever present concern in the sport because, according to an 2008 study by researchers at University of Florida, there are eight factors that make football players especially vulnerable to heat illness.

 Reducing Heat Illness Risk in Youth Football